Denimbeard/Programing-Projects/PythonPortfolio/Goldsmiths/Assessments/Found of Programing/README.md

 With very best wishes,
 Max

-AIMS & LEARNING OUTCOMES
+## AIMS & LEARNING OUTCOMES

 This module aims to provide a basic understanding of computer programming.
 On completion, you will have the necessary skills to be able to design, build and test a small system using a high-level programming language (Python).

-Learning outcomes:
+## Learning outcomes

-Understand basic programming concepts, such as strings, assignments, sequential and selective executions, loops, and functions
+- Understand basic programming concepts, such as strings, assignments, sequential and selective executions, loops, and functions.
-Write short programs that use the fundamental program constructs including standard conditional and iterative control structures
+- Write short programs that use the fundamental program constructs including standard conditional and iterative control structures.
-Write simple programs involving the drawing of basic geometric shapes Understand and explain the basic ideas of programming, including variables, basic types and control structures.
+- Write simple programs involving the drawing of basic geometric shapes.
+- Understand and explain the basic ideas of programming, including variables, basic types and control structures.